nick-gauthier/ArchaeoGLOBE/README.md

 > Authors, (2018). *Compendium of R code and data for ‘Title of paper’*.
 > Accessed 15 Nov 2018.
 Online at <https://doi.org/xxx/xxx>

-### How to download or install
+### How to view, run, download or install

+You can view the results of the analysis online here: <https://benmarwick.github.io/ArchaeoGLOBE/archaeoglobe.html>

+You can run the code in your browser (no download or install required) by [launching Binder](http://beta.mybinder.org/v2/gh/benmarwick/ArchaeoGLOBE/master?urlpath=rstudio)

 You can download the compendium as a zip from from this URL:
 <https://github.com/benmarwick/ArchaeoGLOBE/archive/master.zip>

-You can run the code in your browser (no download or install required) by [launching Binder](http://beta.mybinder.org/v2/gh/benmarwick/ArchaeoGLOBE/master?urlpath=rstudio)

 Or you can install this compendium on your computer as an R package, archaeoglobe, from GitHub with: